 Frequently Asked Questions for current and prospective EU students following the outcome of the EU referendum

-It has been confirmed that current university students from the EU and those applying to courses starting in 2017/18 will continue to benefit from the same fee rate and access to student loans as UK students.
+It has been confirmed that current university students from the EU and those applying to courses starting in 2017/18 and 2018/19 will continue to benefit from the same fee rate and access to student loans as UK students.

 This guarantee will apply for the full duration of the course, even if the course finishes after the UK has left the EU.

 Please visit our country pages for tailored information on entry requirements and do not hesitate to send on any questions as they arise.

 You may find additional useful information in the following download Studying in the UK FAQs and Key Messages 2016–17 (pdf; 82kb)

 Universities UK is a representative organisation for the UK's universities.
 The Brexit FAQ page available on their website has good information for prospective EU students.